magento/devdocs/guides/v2.1/cloud/reference/cli-ref-topic.md

   - /guides/v2.1/cloud/cli-ref/cli-ref-topic.html
 ---

-The Magento Cloud CLI is a cloud-specific version of the Magento CLI provided to support commands that include Magento management and Git interactions.
-You can install and use these commands for all {{site.data.var.ece}} Starter and Pro Integration environments.
-You cannot use these commands for the Pro Staging and Production environments.
+The Magento Cloud CLI is the utility for managing Magento Cloud projects and environments which implements features of cloud UI and even more.
+This utility provides advanced management interface for developers, devops and system admins, helpful for doing routines as well as for automation.
+You can install and use this utility for all {{site.data.var.ece}} Starter and Pro Integration environments.
+You cannot use these commands for the Pro Staging and Production environments which aren't listed in the cloud UI.

-Also, you can use the Magento CLI commands, as needed, by defining `bin/magento` when entering commands.

 You can install the Magento Cloud CLI when setting up your local environment for development: